dbatten5/maison/docs/usage.md

 ```

 If the configuration is invalid, a `pydantic` `ValidationError` will be raised.
 If the
-configuration is valid, nothing will happen.
+configuration is valid, the validated values are returned.

 If `validate` is invoked but no schema has been provided, a `NoSchemaError` will
 be raised.
 A schema can be added after instantiation through a setter: